gkarwchan/algorithms/math/primes.md

 ## Is Prime?

 To find if a number is prime, we don't need to divided by all the number below it.
-Similar to [divisors](divisors.md) we need to only devided by number from 1 to the square root of N.
+Similar to [divisors](divisors.md) we need to only divided by number from 1 to the square root of N.

 ### Python